photostructure/exiftool-vendored.js/README.md

 were captured in your current time zone, defaulting to the local time zone is a safe assumption, but if you have files that were captured in different parts of the world, **this assumption will not be correct**.
-Parsing the same file in different parts of the world results in a different times for the same file.
+Parsing the same file in different parts of the world result in different times for the same file.

-Prior to version 7, heuristic 1 and 3 was applied.
+Prior to version 7, heuristic 1 and 3 were applied.

 As of version 7.0.0, `exiftool-vendored` uses the following heuristics.
 The highest-priority heuristic to return a value will be used as the timezone offset